“Our common welfare should come first; personal recovery depends on MA unity.” Tradition One

 The below resources are suggestive only, and are not endorsed or required by MA World Services.
 The were developed on request to provide tools for members and meetings to use (or not use) and to share experience, strength and hope from other groups.
 R&A exists as a resource, and does not govern.
 There is no central authority or government within MA, and groups and meetings are autonomous and free to use or not use these resources however best suits the needs of their group and “the common welfare” as determined by the group conscience.
 We are open to feedback on these resources, so please email any suggestions to the below contacts.

-- **New!** Safeguarding Our Common Welfare: Safety & MA
+- Safeguarding Our Common Welfare: Safety & MA Also available at https://ma12.org/safety

 - This recently updated and revised handout contains suggested language relating to frequently encountered safety & representation issues that members and meetings can consider adding to their group or meeting’s scripts/formats to help make their meetings more safe and welcoming to all members.

-- Tutorial on Enabling Closed Captioning for Virtual Meetings
+- Enabling Closed Captioning for Virtual Meetings Also available at https://ma12.org/closedcaptions

 - This recently revised and updated tutorial can help make all virtual MA meetings more accessible.
 We suggest enabling closed captions before any members request it (and maybe even adding a reminder to the format).

-- Tutorial on How to Call and Hold a Business Meeting
+- Handout on How to Call and Hold a Business Meeting Also available at the short link https://ma12.org/businessmeetings

-- This tutorial can help members and meetings in holding business meetings to come to a group conscience as may be needed to address and/or implement the ideas in the handouts shared above, among other things.
+- This handout contains guidance to support members and meetings in holding business meetings to come to a group conscience as may be needed to address or implement the ideas in the handouts shared above, among other common issues.
 Business meetings are one of our primary tools in MA for establishing the group conscience as is needed to make changes in MA, whether in your meeting or at the district-level, or even at the World Services level.

 How Can R&A Support Members, Meetings, Groups, Regions, and Districts?